 Eat ’em hot and keep ’em coming.

-Serve with peanut butter and maple syrup.
+Serve your buttermilk pancakes with peanut butter and maple syrup.
 Or fruit and whipped cream.
 Or whatever the heck you want.
 These make great leftovers, and I recommend putting them in the toaster to re-heat…keeps them crispy!

 Other brunch goodness you’ll love: